 Within the maze dark clouds of brown noddy terns hovered over schools of juvenile flying fish and other bait, picking off any fish that came close enough to the surface.
 Ethereal white fairy terns joined in most of the feeding frenzies, and occasionally brown boobies bombed into the fish schools, plunging to depths of several meters to snap up fish that the surface-feeding terns couldn’t reach.
 At Maninita Island, a bird sanctuary, we saw all of these, plus red-footed boobies and frigate birds, even getting to watch an aerial dogfight between a noddy and the much larger frigate which pirated the fish intended for the noddy’s chicks.

-But bird-watching was just a diversion from our primary mission, which was to swim with the most acrobatic and boisterous of the great whales, southern humpbacks, which make an epic 3,000+ mile migration each year from their feeding grounds in Antarctica to bear their calves, cavort, and conceive next year’s brood in this tropical paradise.
+But bird-watching was just a diversion from our primary mission, which was to swim with southern humpback whales, the most acrobatic and boisterous of the great whales, which make an epic 3,000+ mile migration each year from their feeding grounds in Antarctica to bear their calves, cavort, and conceive next year’s brood in this tropical paradise.
 The almost innumerable small islands and reefs create sheltered waters that are not only ideal for the nurturing of baby whales, but also for swimming with them.

 Time and again we had to swim backwards to avoid a close inspection by a junior leviathan with an excess of curiosity and perhaps inadequate awareness of the reach of those greatly elongated pectoral flippers that give humpbacks their generic name, Megaptera, which translates as “great wings.”
 As this was my fifth trip to Vava’u over the course of more than two decades, I’ve been able to personally witness this behavioral transformation.
 Each time I come, I’ve been astonished at how accepting the whales have become.
 I’ve also been astonished at how little the overall environment has changed.
 Vava’u remains a nearly unspoiled paradise, in stark contrast to many other places that have been a part of my life.